-(1) Description of Plan.
+- (1) Description of Plan.
 The following description of the Exelon Corporation Employee Savings Plan (the "Plan") is provided for general information purposes only.
-The official text of the Plan, as amended, should be read for more complete information.
+The official text of the Plan, as amended, should be read for more complete information. - a.

-a.
 General.
 The Plan was established by Commonwealth Edison Company, effective March 1, 1983, to provide a systematic savings program for eligible employees and to supplement such savings with employer contributions.
-On March 30, 2001 the Commonwealth Edison Employee Savings and Investment Plan was combined with the PECO Energy Company Employee Savings Plan to become the Exelon Corporation Employee Savings Plan.
+On March 30, 2001, the Commonwealth Edison Employee Savings and Investment Plan was combined with the PECO Energy Company Employee Savings Plan to become the Exelon Corporation Employee Savings Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the Internal Revenue Code of 1986, as amended (the "Code").

 The Plan provides that any regular employee of Exelon Corporation (the "Corporation") and any other affiliated company that adopts the Plan (the "Companies") with the consent of the Corporation is eligible to elect to participate in the Plan.
-There were 25,296 and 25,805 participants in the Plan at December 31, 2004 and 2003, respectively.
+There were 24,128 and 25,296 participants in the Plan at December 31, 2005 and 2004, respectively.

 The Corporation is the sponsor of the Plan.
-The Corporation's director of employee benefit plans and programs is the administrator of the Plan ("Plan Administrator").
+The Corporation's Director of Employee Benefit Plans and Programs is the administrator of the Plan ("Plan Administrator").
 The Plan Administrator has the responsibility for day-to-day administration of the Plan.
-An investment committee ("Investment Committee") appointed by the Governance Committee of the Corporation's board of directors is responsible for the selection and retention of the Plan's investment options and any investment manager which may be appointed under the Exelon Corporation Employee Savings Plan trust (the "Trust").
+An investment committee ("Investment Committee") appointed by the Risk Oversight Committee of the Corporation's board of directors is responsible for the selection and retention of the Plan's investment options and any investment manager which may be appointed under the Exelon Corporation Employee Savings Plan trust (the "Trust").
 Fidelity Management Trust Company is the Plan trustee ("Trustee") and Fidelity Investments Institutional Operations Company, Inc. is the Plan recordkeeper.

 b.
 Contributions.
-The Plan permits salaried and non-union hourly employees to contribute between 1% and 20% of their normal base pay each pay period on a pre-tax basis, an after-tax basis or a combination of the two.
-For Exelon subsidiaries that have adopted the Plan on behalf of their salaried and non-union hourly employees, the Companies match contributions at a rate of 100% of the first 5% of contributions (whether pre-tax or after-tax).
+The Plan permits salaried, non-union hourly employees and employees represented by IBEW Local 614 to contribute between 1% and 20% of their normal base pay each pay period on a pre-tax basis, an after-tax basis or a combination of the two.
+For Exelon subsidiaries that have adopted the Plan on behalf of their salaried, non-union hourly employees and employees represented by IBEW Local 614, the Companies match contributions at a rate of 100% of the first 5% of contributions (whether pre-tax or after-tax).